-Regardless of sex or age, arthritis can be difficult to live with, too.
-While some undergo traditional therapies and/or medications to help, others are open to consider natural remedies.
+Regardless of sex or age, arthritis can be difficult to live with.
+While some undergo traditional therapies and/or medications to help, others are open to considering natural remedies.

-Rheumatoid arthritis (RA) is an autoimmune disease that causes severe swelling joint linings and is actually one of the most common types of arthritis you could suffer from.
+Rheumatoid arthritis (RA) is an autoimmune disease that causes severe swelling of the joint linings and is actually one of the most common types of arthritis you can suffer from.

 As explained by the Arthritis Foundation, RA develops when the body's immune system is unknowingly attacking its joints, believing them to be "foreign substances like bacteria and viruses."
-This could cause inflammation in the joint linings, known as the synovium, and thus, result in discomfort in that area, the nonprofit continues.
+This can cause inflammation in the joint linings, known as the synovium, and thus, result in discomfort in that area..

 Those who do not receive the proper treatment for RA may experience cartilage and bone damage.
 Therefore, it's important to look for ways to avoid such an impairment from occurring.

 The effectiveness of hyperbaric oxygen therapy (HBOT) as a treatment for RA has been examined for many years.
-In fact, documented in a study from 1985 and shared by the U.S. National Library of Medicine, HBOT's utilization of highly pressurized, 100-percent pure oxygen could help reduce swelling and pain caused by RA.
+In fact, as documented in a study from 1985 and shared by the U.S. National Library of Medicine, HBOT's utilization of highly pressurized, 100 percent pure oxygen could help reduce swelling and pain caused by RA.

 For example, a 2016 study published in the journal Undersea & Hyperbaric Medicine and also shared by the U.S. National Library of Medicine, National Institutes of Health, concluded that HBOT usage among those with RA “may result in decreased joint pain, increased activity level, improvement in sleeping patterns and possibly a decreased need for standard rheumatologic medications, effectively reducing or avoiding the effects of immunosuppression.”

 Hyperbaric Medical Solutions has seen positive results among RA patients since opening our doors in 2011.
-Specifically, we've noticed a significant decrease in inflammation in the joints and a decrease in pain, leading to an improvement in overall health.
+Specifically, we've noticed a significant decrease in inflammation in the joints and a decrease in pain, leading to an improvement in overall health and quality of life.

 A study shared in 2014 by BMC Complementary and Alternative Medicine, a peer-reviewed research journal, found that yoga could help “older women” with osteoarthritis of the knee.
 The average participant age was 72, and each joined an eight-week yoga program “involving group and home-based sessions or wait-list control,” it states.